 3] Using AppLocker

 You can block access to Microsoft Store app with AppLocker by creating a rule for packaged apps.
 You’ll give the name of the Microsoft Store app as the packaged app that you want to block from client computers.

 NOTE: Our Ultimate Windows Tweaker will let you do this in a click!

-UPDATE: In Windows 10 Pro v 1511 and later, you will find that you will not be able to disable Windows Store.
+UPDATE: In Windows 10 Pro now and later, you will find that you will not be able to disable Windows Store.
 It is available in Windows 10 Enterprise & Education only.